Services to Researchers

 Funding opportunity databases

-TWU currently subscribes to two funding databases, SPIN and GrantScoop.
+TWU currently subscribes to the funding database, SPIN.
 SPIN contains funding information on a broad range of topics as well as access to selected Request For Proposals (RFPs) from the Commerce Business Daily (CBD) and the entire Federal Register (FR).
 Through SPIN, investigators can set up profiles and receive periodic emails alerting them to funding opportunities.
-GrantScoop offers a curated, up-to-date list of private and government funding opportunities for basic and clinical researchers focused on human health.
-More information about each database and how to sign up for these services is found on the website.

 MY1CV Faculty Research Profiles